- Use the Referrer URL audience condition to include and exclude visitors in your experiments by search term

 The Referrer URL audience condition option allows you to to trigger an experiment based on the URL that your visitors came from.
 This is commonly known as the referrer.

 Typical use cases include setting audiences by the search engine they use, or excluding certain promotional referrers.
-The match types used for Referrer URL audience conditions are the same as the match types used for URL targeting.
+The match types used for Referrer URL audience conditions are the same as the match types used for URL Targeting in Optimizely.

 For more advanced referrer targeting, you can capture a given search term that led the visitors to your page.
 This requires limiting the URL match to a Regular Expression (regex) match to capture the search terms as provided by the various search engines.
 This will work for Yahoo and Bing, but not Google, because Google does not use the 'q' parameter.